Talentica/HungryHippos/Readme.md

 ## SSH_KEY Generation

+   *ssh-keygen -t rsa*

-    ssh-keygen -t rsa ; after executing this command it will type something like below
+    after executing this command it will type something like below

     Generating public/private rsa key pair.
        Enter file in which to save the key (/home/"$user"/.ssh/id_rsa):